> Township Clerk

 - Tribal identification card with photo.

-Questions regarding the picture identification requirement can be directed to your local city or Township Clerk's Office.
+Questions regarding the picture identification requirement can be directed to the Township Clerk's Office.

 For more election related FAQs and information, please visit Michigan Department of State